 “Landscape photography is the supreme test of the photographer—and often the supreme disappointment.” – Ansel Adams

-In my opinion, landscape photography actually only requires you to be at the right place at the right time.
-One of the keys to success for landscape photography is patience, and that’s it!
-Just click and there you go!
+In my opinion, landscape photography is the pursuit of being in the right place at the right time.
+One of the keys to success for landscape photography is patience.

 Having said that, there are some small details which are often forgotten.
 Let me discuss those small details; you can read them while sipping your coffee: